Innovative biotechnology leader developing transformative new drugs

 Traumatic Brain Injury Market

-There are an estimated ~5.5 million people suffering severe TBI annually with ~55 million living with the effects of medically treated TBI[3].
+An estimated ~5.5 million people are suffering severe TBI annually, with ~55 million living with the effects of medically treated TBI[3].
 It is clear that effective treatment can significantly enhance patient outcomes and lower the substantial costs linked to the long-term care of brain injury survivors.
 However, there is currently no FDA-approved treatment available on the market.
-Continued advancements in surgical procedures and available treatments are expected to drive the growth of the global TBI treatment market from US$3.46 billion in 20222 to US$5.53 billion in 2030[4].
+Continued advancements in available treatments are expected to drive the growth of the global TBI treatment market from US$3.46 billion in 2022 to US$5.53 billion in 2030[4].

 Myocardial Infarction Market